rio-cloud/vite-rio-template/README.md

     - `process.env.NODE_ENV !== 'production'` with `import.meta.env.DEV`
 - Rename REACT_APP_* config variables to VITE_*
     - Update .env.production and .env.development file as well as src/config.ts plus all occurences in your code
-- Create an empty .env file as vite checks for that.
-Use .env.local for your local config though
+- Copy the `.env.development` into a `.env.local` for your local config.
 - Add files to your .gitignore
     ````
     .local